aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/image-and-video-manipulation-in-slides/creating-group-shapes/_index.md

 ### How do I obtain a temporary license for Aspose.Slides?
 You can get a temporary license [here](https://purchase.aspose.com/temporary-license/).
 ### Where can I purchase a full license for Aspose.Slides?
-You can buy a license from the official [purchase page](https://purchase.aspose.com/buy).
+You can buy a license from the [purchase page](https://purchase.aspose.com/buy).